Carson-Spaniel/Smart-Dash-Interface/upcoming.md

 - Updated
   - Shift Light padding: Renamed to "Shift Starting RPM."
 Displays the point at which the lights start to turn on.
+  - Install script: Added a part to install bluetooth stuff.